kim-atkinson/curology/README.md

 # Curology Receipt

 Order confirmation receipt for one package of Curology’s skincare system.
-The receipt ensures the thank you message, order number, date, and billing information are clearly visible for the customer.
+The receipt includes a thank you message, order number, date, and billing information.

 Tech Stack: Figma, HTML, CSS